 Getting ThereAll approaches to Sinister are long and taxing, even by Cascade standards.
 The successful suitor will face many miles of trail, challenging route-finding to avoid heinous brush, and massive elevation gain.
 A natural strategy would be to climb the peak in the course of the magnificent Ptarmigan Traverse.

 The route continues (be attentive!).
 At 4500' a big 2002 avalanche wiped out the trail and travel will be difficult through this area.
 Eventually the brush thins into open timber.
 There is good camping around a side valley at 11 miles and below a pass.
 Cross over the pass (~5900') NW of Cub Lake and descend to the lake (good camping, 5338'), 14 miles.
-Continue following the tread around the lakes and steeply up to Itswoot Ridge and stunning camping (6400' or 6900' 15 miles).
-Total distance from the washout is 23 miles and more than 5500'.
+Continue following the tread around the lakes and steeply up to Itswoot Ridge and stunning camping (6400' or 6900' 15 miles and 5500' vertical).
+Congratulations; you've completed the approach!

 An alternative approach (short in terms of miles) is perhaps from the east.
 From Stehekin take the bus to the Agnes Creek trail and follow it about one mile past Swamp Creek (approximately 9 miles from the trailhead) and then use the Agnes-Spruce Creek Route (see Becky CAG v2 and Goldman).
 This route will likely involve tortuous brush and will likely take longer than approaching from the West.
 I don’t advise it, but I’d love to hear from you if you are brave enough to try it.

-Red TapeA Northwest Forest Pass is probably required at the trailhead (available from some stores and at these ranger stations.
+Red TapeA Northwest Forest Pass is probably required at the trailhead (available from some stores and at nearby ranger stations).
 The pass can also be purchased online from the Washington Trails Association.
 A free wilderness permit is available at all trailheads.
 Party size is limited to 12 within Glacier Peak Wilderness.

 From the col, Stephenson & Bongiovanni advise climbing moderate snow on the NW face until an easy scramble yields the summit as shown here (See "Summit Routes: Washington's Highest Mountains")